Telehealth CPT Codes (2025–2026): Updated List with Modifiers

-A new set of modifiers and codes for telehealth visits replaced previous temporary or adapted codes for 2025.
-These new codes fall within the same Evaluation and Management (E/M) structure but are specific to telemedicine services.
-These include:
+A new set of telehealth-specific CPT codes replaced temporary pandemic-era codes beginning in 2025.
+These codes follow the Evaluation and Management (E/M) structure and apply to telemedicine services delivered via audio-video or audio-only communication.

 1. Audio-Video (Two-Way Live Communication)